Yogi, Mystic and Visionary Sadhguru visits UWL

 Email This Story

+The Racquet has updated this article with a correction as of Wed.
+Oct.
+19, 2:26 p.m.

-On Oct.
-12 UWL students and community members gathered to fill Valhalla and listened to one of India’s most influential people, Sadhguru Jaggi Vasudeva, talk about his experience as a yogi, mystic and visionary.
+On Wed.
+Oct.
+12, UWL students and community members filled Valhalla and listened to one of India’s most influential people, Sadhguru Jaggi Vasudev, talk about his experience as a yogi, mystic and visionary.
 Sadhguru’s stop in La Crosse during his North American Tour provided audience members a chance to learn about his mission as well as his new book entitled, “Inner Engineering: A Yogi’s Guide to Joy.”
-At his interactive talk, Meet, Mingle, and Meditate, Sadhguru discussed what it means to be alive, in union and to be joyful.
-Through stories, analogies and jokes, Sadhguru shared his background and experiences to the audience.
+At his interactive talk, Meet, Mingle, and Mediate, Sadhguru discussed what it means to be alive, in union and to be joyful.
+Through stories, analogies and jokes, Sadhguru shared his background and experience with the audience.

-Various organizations, including Mayo Clinic, Gundersen Health System, People’s Co-op, Isha Foundation, UWL Cultural Heritage Association of India (CHAI) and Multicultural Student Services, helped organize this event for about 750 participants which took about 4 months of planning.
+Various organizations, including Mayo Clinic, Gundersen Health System, People’s Co-op, Cultural Heritage Association of India (CHAI) and UWL Multicultural Student Services, helped organize this event for about 750 participants which took about 4 months of planning.
 In addition to those organizations, a band, Sounds of Isha, provided background music for people taking their seats in Valhalla.
-They are all Isha Foundation volunteers from Chicago and have a passion for Indian music.
+They are all Isha Foundation volunteers from Chicago and Madison and have a passion for Indian music.

 UWL Lecturer Ayesha Patnaik was the head organizer for the event.
-After reading a book about Sadhguru, entitled, “Midnights with the Mystic,” she became fascinated on how he described spiritually which became logical to her.
-Patnaik commented on why she chose to bring Sadhguru to our campus.
+After reading a book about Sadhguru, entitled, “Midnights with the Mystic,” she became fascinated on how he described spirituality which became logical to her.
+Ayesha commented on why she chose to bring Sadhguru to our campus.

-She said, “We have such a fabulous university, community, students, professors, and staff.
-And everyone is kind of spiritually hungry in a way.
-And I thought it would be a really nice to bring him (Sadhguru) to our campus and have him interact with our students and give a talk.”
+She said, “We have such a fabulous university, community, students, professors and staff.
+And everyone is kind of spirituality hungry in a way.
+I thought it would be a really nice to bring him (Sadhguru) to our campus and have him give a talk and interact with our students.”

-In addition to Patnaik, mediator and core volunteer Benny Benegal helped coordinate the event.
-He plans the Public Relations activities for Isha Foundation, which is a foundation Sadhuguru founded.
-Benegal has been a practitioner of yoga for the past 8 and a half years under Saduguru’s guidance and has changed his ability to precise life and perspective.
-As a yogi, Sadhguru has provided him and others many tools for transformation.
+In addition to Ayesha, meditator and core volunteer Benny Benegal helped coordinate the event.
+He is part of the public relations team that helps plan activities for Isha Foundation, which was founded by Sadhguru.
+Benny has been a practitioner of yoga for the past 8 ½ years under Saduguru’s guidance, and this has changed his perspective and his ability to perceive life.
+As a yogi, Sadhguru has provided Benny and millions of others many tools for transformation.

-Benegal gave an in-depth description of what a yogi is.
-He said, “A yogi is someone who has gone beyond the physical which is what spiritually really means.
-Someone who has transcended the physical limitations of the human being within the context of their body, their mind, their emotions and energies that are limited by the senses.”
+Benny gave an in-depth description of what a yogi is.
+He said, “A yogi is someone who has gone beyond the physical which is what spirituality really means.
+Someone who has transcended the physical limitations of the 5 senses of the human being within the context of their body, their mind, their emotions and energies.”

-Benegal also commented on what he believes Sadhguru hopes to achieve by visiting our campus and community.
-He stated, “He wants to impart a drop of spiritually of what it means for someone to experience first-hand, without reading scriptures or believe in a certain ideology.
-This is not a certain theology, philosophy, or concept—it is a technology for well-being.”
+Mr. Benegal also commented on what he believes Sadhguru hopes to achieve by visiting our campus and community.
+He stated, “He wants to impart a drop of spirituality of what it means for someone to experience it first-hand without reading scriptures or believing in an ideology.
+This is not a theology, philosophy or concept—it is a technology for well-being.”

-La Crosse was Sadhguru’s second to last stop in his tour.
+La Crosse was Sadhguru’s penultimate stop on his tour.
 If you would like to learn more about his mission and his new book, “Inner Engineering: A Yogi’s Guide To Joy,” you can visit the Isha Foundation website: http://isha.sadhguru.org.

 Leave a Comment